 On the morning of April 30th, Juan Guaidó announced a non-violent uprising against the Maduro government.
 He called the uprising “Operation Liberty” and for the first time, he openly invited the country’s military forces to join him.
 Broadcast on social media from an Air Force base in Caracas, the poorly produced video announcement was a confusing mixture of a populist call to action and an appeal to defend the Constitution from the usurpation of the Maduro regime.
 With Maduro under increasing pressure economically and politically, the time seems right for such a move yet it has seemed this way for years.
 Guaidó’s failure to spark any significant change under these conditions suggests that even in Venezuela there is more to achieving liberty than mobilizing enthusiasm for the cause; there must also be a plan.

 There is a concept in the doctrine of revolution that seeks to measure the capacity of a society to change its government.
 Called “resistance potential,” one measures this capacity by an ambiguous dynamic of popular discontent, insurgent organization, inspirational leadership, geographic viability, and other factors.
 Without it, there is no possibility of a revolution.
-The good news for Guaidó, and the reason he keeps up the pressure on Maduro, is because resistance potential in Venezuela is extremely high.
+The good news for Guaidó, and the reason he keeps up the pressure on Maduro, is that resistance potential in Venezuela is extremely high.

 An accelerating economic catastrophe exacerbates Venezuela’s political crisis.
 Home to the world’s largest proven oil reserve, Venezuela was once among the wealthiest nations on earth.
 But since Hugo Chavez first set the country on its current course in 1999, the economy has become increasingly reliant on crude oil, with exports reaching 98% of the nation’s external trade by value.
 This overreliance on a single commodity is unhealthy under normal circumstances but it is catastrophic with crude production at a 70-year low – nearly a third of the daily output achieved 20 years ago and half what it was in 2014.
 The slide has taken the currency with it, hitting ordinary Venezuelans hard and causing shortages in basic retail goods across the board.
 Hunger, unemployment, and desperation have become a feature of life for Venezuelans not wealthy enough or quick enough to leave before their savings were eliminated by hyperinflation exceeding 1.3 million percent.